AlmaLinux/shim-review/README.md

 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?
 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 -------------------------------------------------------------------------------
-This is our first submission so no old grub2 binaries allowed.
+This is our first submission so no old grub2 binaries available.

 -------------------------------------------------------------------------------
 ### If your boot chain of trust includes a Linux kernel: